Over two years after being diagnosed with irritable bowel syndrome (IBS), I have finally discovered how to keep my IBS symptoms at bay.

-Naturally, once confirmed through trial and retrial, I removed these trigger foods from my diet almost completely.
-I say “almost” because, occasionally, I sneak in a small quantity of, say, French fries or salmon pieces, without any untoward effect.
-On the other hand, there are some foods I will not eat, e.g. onions and garlic, or anything that I know contains either.
+Naturally, once confirmed through trial and retrial, I expunged these trigger foods from my diet.
+I say “almost” because, occasionally, I sneak in a small quantity of French fries or salmon pieces with no untoward effect.
+There are some foods I will not eat, e.g., onions and garlic, or anything that I know contains either.

-My abdominal pain, when I experience it, is colicky in nature, and located on the left side of my abdomen (most common), right iliac fossa (less common), or both (rarely).
-It is always associated with bloating, and the severity of the pain proportional to the extent of bloating.
-I never actively treat gas build-up or pain; I prefer to just sit it out and wait till the symptoms go away on their own.
+My abdominal pain, when I experience it, is colicky and on the left side of my abdomen (most common), right iliac fossa (less common), or both (rarely).
+The pain is always associated with bloating, and its severity is proportional to the extent of bloating.
+I never actively treat gas build-up or abdominal discomfort; I prefer to sit it out and wait till the symptoms go away on their own.

-I sometimes experience periods of fatigue, the duration of which ranging between hours and a few days.
-The fatigue can be quite debilitating.
-In the absence of any obvious cause or precipitating factor, I associate fatigue with my IBS.
+I sometimes experience periods of fatigue, the duration of which ranges between hours and a few days.
+The fatigue can be pretty debilitating.
+I associate fatigue with my IBS with no apparent cause or precipitating factor.
 I have not found a remedy for this symptom; fortunately, it goes away on its own and never lasts more than a few days.

 Diagnosis of Irritable Bowel Syndrome

 IBS is a diagnosis of exclusion.
-As such, my UC symptoms complicated matters – see below.
-Nevertheless, the persistence of gastrointestinal symptoms after resolution of pus and blood in my stools and the combination of nocturnal colicky abdominal pain associated with bloating and flatulence seemed to suggest IBS.
-It also appeared that I was at risk of IBS given my history of idiopathic gastroparesis.
+My UC symptoms complicated matters – see below.
+The persistence of gastrointestinal symptoms after the resolution of pus and blood on my stools and the combination of nocturnal colicky abdominal pain associated with bloating and flatulence seemed to suggest IBS.
+It also appeared that I was at risk of IBS, given my history of idiopathic gastroparesis – both are functional gastrointestinal disorders.
 Further, IBS may be “marginally associated” with inflammatory bowel disease.

 Ulcerative Colitis: A Potential Confounding Factor

-Some symptoms could have been caused by either IBS or ulcerative colitis (which was diagnosed just before my diagnosis of IBS), or both at the same time:
+A few of my symptoms could have been because of either IBS or ulcerative colitis (which was diagnosed just before my diagnosis of IBS), or both at the same time:

 - Rectal tenesmus